ros2/design/articles/151_node_to_participant_mapping.md

 - One participant per context.

 The second approach allows more flexibility.
-Considering that by default there's only one context per process, it won't lower the performance.
+Considering that by default there's only one context per process, it wouldn't affect the case where each node runs in its own process.
-Moreover, a mechanism for re-using the same participant in two separete contexts could be added.
+And even in the case that multiple nodes are running in a single process it allows to group them into different context - ranging from a separate context for each node, over grouping a few nodes in the same context, to using a single context for all nodes.

 ### What is a Node now?